 However, the $249 asking price makes the GPU enticing, especially for folks who’ve been unable to get their hands on any of Nvidia’s RTX 30-series cards due to the never-ending chip shortage.
 As such, from the moment we saw the GeForce RTX 3050 go on sale it flew off the shelves and is now seemingly out of stock in the U.S. and the U.K.

 So with that in mind, here’s everything you need to know about the Nvidia RTX 3050.

 Nvidia GeForce RTX 3050: Price and release date

 But to help you out, we have our guide on where to buy the Nvidia GeForce RTX 3050; check it out as you never know when you might stumble across a quiet restock.
-Do be aware that some cards are going for heavily inflated prices.
+Though GPU prices have dropped in recent months, be aware that some cards are going for heavily inflated prices.

 Nvidia GeForce RTX 3050: Restocks and deals

 As it stands, the Nvidia GeForce RTX 3050 appears to be sold out pretty much everywhere.
 But restocks are likely to happen, even if it's just sporadically.
 Our product tracker tool below will flag any retailers that have the GeForce RTX 3050 in stock, as well as highlight any deals for it — just don't expect to find a bargain price any time soon.

 The RTX 3050 is designed to deliver 1080p resolution at 60 frames per second with ray tracing enabled.

 The RTX 3050 is built on Ampere architecture and uses 8GB of GDDR6 VRAM.
 This is the same memory found in the RTX 3060 Ti.
 The card has 2,560 CUDA cores with a base clock of 1.55 GHz and a boost clock of 1.78 GHz.
 It also has a 128-bit memory interface width seen in GPUs targeting 1080p.